evancz/start-app/README.md

     maintain, and refactor.
   * [elm-todomvc][] &mdash; a typical TodoMVC program ([live][]) built on the Elm Architecture.
-You will see the `model`, `update`, `view` pattern but for a more realistic applicaiton than a counter.
+You will see the `model`, `update`, `view` pattern but for a more realistic application than a counter.
   * [dreamwriter][] &mdash; a writing app built in Elm that again uses the Elm Architecture.
 The creator has *never* had a runtime exception in his Elm code.
 Unlike JavaScript, Elm is designed for reliability that scales to